Building Layouts

 });

-An image node displays an image from a URL or local path.
-Use the image
+An image node displays an image from a URL or local path, check out Loading External Images deep dive guide for more details on how to load images.

 import { image, percentage } from '@takumi-rs/helpers';